-Ball pythons are popular snakes to turn into pets.
-They are submissive and easy to care for, making them the best snakes for beginners and snake enthusiasts.
+Ball pythons are popular pet snakes.
+They are docile and easy to care for, making them terrific snakes for beginners and snake enthusiasts.
 Even though most ball pythons have their food easily handed to them, those in the wild still have to do all the hard work to get their food.
 But thanks to their impressive hunting skills, ball pythons can easily hunt their victims down.
 Compared to other snakes, ball pythons are considered medium-sized, growing only up to 39 inches in the wild.
 Relative to their size, they eat smaller prey as well.
 Ball pythons eat almost the same diet in captivity and the wild, but those in their natural habitat have more options and are more opportunistic.

 Also called royal pythons, ball pythons are native to West and Central Africa.
 They got their name because of their shy nature and defensive behavior –curling their heads and body into a ball every time they get frightened or intimidated.
 They inhabit shrublands, grasslands, and open forests and feed on prey usually smaller than them.
 Unlike most snakes in the wild, pythons are non-venomous, which is also why they are a favorite for pet snake choices.
 Despite their lack of venom, ball pythons are still skilled predators, killing their victims not with poison but with a tight squeeze.